Srujankatukam/GenAI-Roadmap-with-Notes-Using-LangChain/CONTRIBUTING.md

 # Contributing to GenAI Roadmap with Notes Using LangChain

 First off, thank you for considering contributing to the GenAI Roadmap!
-It's people like you that make this resource valuable for the community.
+It's people like you who make this resource valuable for the community.

 This document provides guidelines and instructions for contributing to this project.
 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

 ## Code of Conduct

-This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it are governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [adilshamim696@gmail.com].

 ## How Can I Contribute?